atharva-p/guides/beginner.md

 # Beginner level - [Python udemy course](https://www.udemy.com/course/100-days-of-code/)

+You can import any python file that you write in the project folder as a module using `import file-name or module-name`

 ## Taking input

 Use the `input(prompt)` function to take input.
 It will display prompt and wait for input, afer which the input function will be replaced by what is inputted